Mike & Bethany Edwardson – Co-founders & Farm Managers

 Mike graduated from Grand Rapids Theological Seminary in 2015 with a Master’s degree focusing on Christian Environmental Ethics, delivering food & faith related presentations at multiple conferences and churches.
 He has also established and operated multiple urban food plots in connection with universities and churches prior to taking on this role at Plainsong Farm.

-The Rev. Nurya Love Parish – Co-founder (Mission & Program)
+The Rev. Nurya Love Parish – Co-founder & Executive Director

 The Rev. Nurya Love Parish has felt called to create a farm for faith formation and good food ministry since the early 2000’s.
 The only problem was, she didn’t feel called to be a farmer.
 There’s a long story behind how her family’s previous home became Plainsong Farm.
 Hopefully some of it will show up on the farm blog soon (along with a recent family picture!).